-Energy drinks are in such huge demand nowadays; with our busy lifestyles, energy drinks can offer a quick-fix energy boost.
+Energy drinks are huge demand nowadays.
+With our busy lifestyles, energy drinks can offer a quick-fix energy boost.

 Caffeine, obviously, is a major ingredient in any energy drink.
 Caffeine is part of a group of naturally occurring substances called methylxanthines.
 When ingested, caffeine molecules bond to receptor cells in the brain, blocking Adenosine molecules which normally bond to the cells and calm the nervous system, making us feel tired.
 As a result, we feel more awake and energised.